-Under Armour are very much a functional brand.
-Not necessarily a streetstyle staple, but you can’t get much better for a serious session at the new F45 around the corner.
+Under Armour is very much a functional brand; you can’t get much better for a serious session at the new F45 around the corner.

 Scrapes and abrasions are also a thing of the past, thanks to linked toe construction and additional cushioning throughout the heel.
 Compression socks are an underrated addition to your workouts.
 They’re less expensive than larger compression items, don’t occupy a huge chunk of space in your supplement-crammed gym bag, and do wonders for dodgy ankles and heels.